Romeo96Hotel/unasat_console_app/README.md

  Java/MySQL practice project

-This application connects to an existing MySQL database, User is able to create, update, delete teams consisting of two, students.
+This application connects to an existing MySQL database, User is able to create, update, delete teams consisting of two, students via the system console.